The Economic Democracy Act:

 — Buckminster Fuller

-The Economic Democracy Act (formerly called the Capital Homestead Act) is a comprehensive legislative program of tax, monetary, and fiscal reforms for promoting sustainable economic growth while creating equal opportunity and access for every citizen to become a shareholder in the technological frontier.
+The Economic Democracy Act or “EDA” (formerly called the Capital Homestead Act) is a proposed Federal legislative program of tax, monetary, and fiscal reforms for promoting sustainable economic growth while creating equal opportunity and access for every citizen, every year from birth to death, to become a shareholder in the technological frontier.
 It is designed to connect every person to the global economy as a fully empowered participant and owner of productive wealth, by dismantling structural barriers in our basic institutions and by financing capital formation through ownership democratization vehicles.

 The Economic Democracy Act offers a just, free market-oriented way to save the Social Security System as a national retirement income security plan.
 But, at the same time, the Economic Democracy Act offers a new national policy to foster life-long “capital income self-sufficiency” as a means to achieve true economic independence for all citizens.
 If implemented, capital ownership would be systematically de-concentrated and made directly accessible to every person, without reducing property rights of the wealthy.